grgubash/HVAC/glossary/README.md

 "geany ."

+## GIT
+Git is a tool used to manage and coordinate our code and other associated files.
+It is a command line tool with a few necessary commands.
+To ues git, you must cd into a folder that is a git directory.
+For this program, that means cd into ~/watches. folders are called "repositories" or "repos."

+### git status
+show how many changed files you have.
+Changed is in relation to the remote repo

+### git pull
+Get changes from the remote folder/repo (hosted on a server somewhere) to your local machine

+### git add
+If you want to send changes you made locally, it is a 3 step process.
+The first is to type:

+"git add < filename >"

+A shortcut to add all files is

+"git add ."

+### git commit
+To push a change to the remote repository, you must add a note saying what you did.
+To do this:

+git commit -m "example message: fixed a bug, added a feature"

+### git push
+Once you have added and committed your changes, git push in order to send your local changes to the remote repository.
+At this point, someone else can git pull your changes.

 ## PYTHON
 A general purpose programming language.
 There are tons of programming languages, but this is the one we want to use.
 To the naked eye, a python program file looks just like any other text file.
 However the .py filetype tells the computer that it is a special file that can be executed by the Python interpreter.